cj-hilder/ble-hr-tool/README.md

 **Active thresholds**
 - *Upper threshold* — The ceiling for the Active state.
 If unsure, resting HR + 15 is a conservative starting point.
 - *Lower threshold* — HR must fall below this to transition from 'Rest or pull back' to 'Active'.
 Usually set just below the upper threshold.
-- *Activity time limit* — Total active time allowed per session, in minutes.
-When reached, the app transitions to the heart rate Reset state and the state description reads "Activity limit reached".
-The session does not end automatically — you may choose to continue or end voluntarily.
-Set to 0 to disable.

 **Recovery limits**
 - *Max recovery period* — The total time allowed in 'Rest or pull back' before a forced heart rate Reset.
 - *Max response lag* — How long HR is allowed to keep rising after entering 'Rest or pull back' before a heart rate Reset is forced.
 This specifically targets the delayed-recovery pattern.
 - *Resets before warning* — How many heart rate Resets trigger the end-session advisory.

+**Activity limit and budget**

+The activity time limit and the budget setting work together to define how you count your daily exercise allowance.
+The right choice depends on how well your HR is regulated.

+When your HR is **dysregulated**, the appropriate response to 'Rest or pull back' is to stop completely — not to ease off, but to fully stop.
+You only accrue exercise credit while the app is in the active state.
+Set *Budget with* to **Active time**, and your limit will count only the time your HR is actually in the Continue activity zone.

+When your HR is **regulated**, it becomes possible to stay active during 'Rest or pull back' by reducing effort slightly — a gentle walk rather than a stop.
+In this case, meaningful exercise is happening whenever your HR is at or above your target minimum, regardless of which state the app has triggered.
+Set *Budget with* to **Target time**, and your limit will count any second your HR is at or above *Target min*, across all states.

+- *Budget with* — Selects what counts toward your daily budget. **Active time** counts seconds in the Continue activity state. **Target time** counts seconds at or above Target Min HR, regardless of state.
+- *Activity time limit* — Total budget allowed per session, in minutes.
+When reached, the app transitions to the heart rate Reset state.
+Set to 0 to disable.
+The session does not end automatically — you may choose to continue or finish.

 **Target zone**
-- *Target min / max* — A visual guide shown on the speedometer.
-Purely informational, does not affect state transitions.
+- *Target min / max* — The HR range used for target time budgeting.
+When *Budget with* is set to Target time, any second your HR is at or above *Target min* counts toward your limit, regardless of which state the app is in.
+The zone is also shown as a visual guide on the speedometer in all modes.

 **Alerts**
 - *Vibration / Sound* — Intensity of the state-transition alerts (Off / Subtle / Intense).